Dr. Cornelia Kranczioch

 University of Oldenburg

 The research of the group is allocated at the intersection of neuropsychology and neurorehabilitation.
 In brief, we are interested in how the treatment of impairments resulting from central nervous disorders can benefit from neurocognitive approaches and theories.
 Our research currently focuses on using motor imagery, that is, the mental practice of movements, to support neurorehabilitation, for instance following stroke or in Parkinson’s disease.
 In close collaboration with the Neuropsychology lab we conduct studies in which we combine motor imagery training with lab-based or mobile neurofeedback setups.
 We run studies in healthy volunteers to learn more about the feasibility and the limitations of the neurofeedback applications.
 Just as important for the group is research aimed at learning more about motor imagery and motor cognition in the absence of neurofeedback.
 We strive to implement what we learn from these studies in our work with patients.
-This research line is currently mainly funded by the German Research Foundation (DFG) and by funding schemes of the University of Oldenburg (in German) and of the School of Medicine and Health Sciences of the University of Oldenburg (in German).
+This research line is currently mainly funded by the German Research Foundation (DFG).

 The group is affiliated with the Neuropsychology lab of the Oldenburg Department of Psychology, with which we share resources, infrastructure and ideas.